MatthewLane412/surfs_up/README.md

 ## Summary

-In summary Surf n' Shake shop has a high chance of being successful in Hawaii.
+In summary Surf n' Shake shop has a high chance of being successful in Hawaii based on temp alone.
 Temperatures are high enough year-round for both areas of the business to remain successful.
 Additional queries I would run would be on precipitation and existing shops with similar products around the island.